encse/wildcat/README.md

 ![RollAllBallOffYourHead](/videos/mp4/rollalloffhead.mp4)

-# <a name="/en/shower.html"></a>Shower
+# <a name="/en/shower"></a>Shower

 ![Shower](/videos/mp4/shower.mp4)

 This is the pattern most people try to learn on their own before they know how to juggle.
 This is not a good beginning pattern to learn.
-Beginners should always learn the [Cascade](cascade.html).
+Beginners should always learn the [Cascade](cascade).
 The Shower is much faster.
 Start with two balls in one hand and one in the other.
 Throw both balls from one hand in rapid succession.
 After both balls from the first hand are in the air, throw the third ball across the bottom.
 Just keep it going from here!

-# <a name="/en/slam.html"></a>Slam
+# <a name="/en/slam"></a>Slam

 ![Slam](/videos/mp4/slam.mp4)

 The  Slam   is  also  known  as   the  Shuffle,   because  it  looks  like  you're  shuffling  a  deck  of  cards.
-Do [Two in One Hand - Columns](twoinonehand-columns.html) in you left hand.
+Do [Two in One Hand - Columns](twoinonehand-columns) in you left hand.
 Hold a ball in your right hand above the pattern and wait for the inside ball to peak.
 Now follow that ball down and as you pass it, release the ball in your right hand and claw catch the ball from the columns.
 Repeat.

-# <a name="/en/swoop.html"></a>Swoop
+# <a name="/en/swoop"></a>Swoop

 ![Swoop](/videos/mp4/swoop.mp4)

-Start juggling [Two in One Hand - Columns](twoinonehand-columns.html).
+Start juggling [Two in One Hand - Columns](twoinonehand-columns).
 Hold one ball in your other hand at the top of the pattern on the other side of your body.
-As the outside column ball peaks, drop the ball you were holding and [Claw](clawing.html) the peaking ball.
+As the outside column ball peaks, drop the ball you were holding and [Claw](clawing) the peaking ball.
 Notice that the middle ball just keeps going up and down.
 The outside balls get clawed, carried underneath, and thrown straight up again.
 It's easier to just do it than to think about it too much.

-# <a name="/en/takeouts.html"></a>Take Outs
+# <a name="/en/takeouts"></a>Take Outs

 ![TakeOuts](/videos/mp4/takeouts.mp4)

 I didn't think too much about this one as I was learning it.
-Start doing a [Cascade](cascade.html), then reach over, grab a ball and carry it up and around the outside of the pattern.
+Start doing a [Cascade](cascade), then reach over, grab a ball and carry it up and around the outside of the pattern.
 Your other hand will probably naturally do
- [Two in One Hand - Columns](twoinonehand-columns.html) while you complete the carry.
+ [Two in One Hand - Columns](twoinonehand-columns) while you complete the carry.
 As your arm comes around, you throw under your arm and continue the pattern.
 It's really easier than it looks.
 Don't think too much and just do it.

-# <a name="/en/tennis.html"></a>Tennis
+# <a name="/en/tennis"></a>Tennis

 ![Tennis](/videos/mp4/tennis.mp4)

-Tennis is a variation of [Over the Top](overthetop.html).
+Tennis is a variation of [Over the Top](overthetop).
 Start by throwing one ball over the top.
 That ball is caught by the other hand and thrown back over the top in the other direction.
 This trick looks best if you move your hand outward slightly before throwing over the top.
 This causes the ball to be thrown more horizontally.

-# <a name="/en/twoinonehand-columns.html"></a>Two in One Hand - Columns
+# <a name="/en/twoinonehand-columns"></a>Two in One Hand - Columns

 ![TwoInOneHand-Columns](/videos/mp4/twoinonecolumns.mp4)

 There's not much to say about this one.
 The balls go up and down in parallel columns.
 Your hand should move left and right, not in and out.

-# <a name="/en/twoinonehand-inside.html"></a>Two in One Hand - Inside
+# <a name="/en/twoinonehand-inside"></a>Two in One Hand - Inside

 ![TwoInOneHand-Inside](/videos/mp4/twoinoneinside.mp4)

 The balls go around in a circle moving toward the center of your body.
 The circle the balls make should be in a plane parallel to your chest.
 Your hand should be moving from side to side, not in and out.

-# <a name="/en/twoinonehand-outside.html"></a>Two in One Hand - Outside
+# <a name="/en/twoinonehand-outside"></a>Two in One Hand - Outside

 ![TwoInOneHand-Outside](/videos/mp4/twoinoneoutside.mp4)

 The balls go around in a circle moving toward the outside of your body.
 The circle the balls make should be in a plane parallel to your chest.
 Your hand should be moving from side to side, not in and out.

-If you're interested in learning [Four Balls](fourballasynchronousfountain.html), you need to know how to do this trick very comfortably in both your left and right hands.
+If you're interested in learning [Four Balls](fourballasynchronousfountain), you need to know how to do this trick very comfortably in both your left and right hands.

-# <a name="/en/underthearm.html"></a>Under the Arm
+# <a name="/en/underthearm"></a>Under the Arm

 ![UnderTheArm](/videos/mp4/underthearm.mp4)

 Throw a ball under your arm.
 What did you think I was going to say?

-# <a name="/en/undertheleg.html"></a>Under the Leg
+# <a name="/en/undertheleg"></a>Under the Leg

 ![UnderTheLeg](/videos/mp4/undertheleg.mp4)

 The trick to throwing a ball under your leg is to start moving toward your leg as soon as you catch the ball.
 If you wait until it's time to throw the ball to start moving toward your leg, you won't have enough time to do it.

-# <a name="/en/w.html"></a>W
+# <a name="/en/w"></a>W

 ![W](/videos/mp4/w.mp4)

-This is almost identical to [Right Middle Left](rightmiddleleft.html).
+This is almost identical to [Right Middle Left](rightmiddleleft).
 The middle ball goes back and forth instead of up and down in a column.

-# <a name="/en/yo-yo.html"></a>Yo-Yo
+# <a name="/en/yo-yo"></a>Yo-Yo

 ![Yo-Yo](/videos/mp4/yo-yo.mp4)

-Before learning this trick, I suggest that you learn to [One-up Two-up](one-uptwo-up.html).
-[One-up Two-up](one-uptwo-up.html) is basically the same trick, but it's easier because you don't have to worry about how high you throw the balls as much, therefore there are fewer accidental collisions.
-Juggle [Two Balls in One Hand - Columns](twoinonehand-columns.html).
+Before learning this trick, I suggest that you learn to [One-up Two-up](one-uptwo-up).
+[One-up Two-up](one-uptwo-up) is basically the same trick, but it's easier because you don't have to worry about how high you throw the balls as much, therefore there are fewer accidental collisions.
+Juggle [Two Balls in One Hand - Columns](twoinonehand-columns).
 The other hand carries a ball in over the top of the inside ball.
 Try to follow it as exactly as possible.
 It should look like the bottom ball is attached to the top by a string.

-# <a name="/en/yo-yoonbothsides.html"></a>Yo-Yo Orbit
+# <a name="/en/yo-yoonbothsides"></a>Yo-Yo Orbit

 ![Yo-YoOnBothSides](/videos/mp4/yo-yobothides.mp4)

 I don't know what to say about this.
 Just do it.

-# <a name="/en/yo-yoorbit.html"></a>Yo-Yo Orbit
+# <a name="/en/yo-yoorbit"></a>Yo-Yo Orbit

 ![Yo-YoOrbit](/videos/mp4/yo-yoorbit.mp4)

-Combine [Two in One Hand - Outside](twoinonehand-outside.html) with [Yo-Yo](yo-yo.html) and this is what you get.
-Start by doing
- [Two in One Hand - Outside](twoinonehand-outside.html) and just follow one of the balls around.
+Combine [Two in One Hand - Outside](twoinonehand-outside) with [Yo-Yo](yo-yo) and this is what you get.
+Start by doing [Two in One Hand - Outside](twoinonehand-outside) and just follow one of the balls around.

-# <a name="/en/boomerang-rubber-band.html"></a>Boomerang Rubber Band (Twanging)
+# <a name="/en/boomerang-rubber-band"></a>Boomerang Rubber Band (Twanging)

 ![Boomerang Rubber Band](/videos/mp4/boomerangrubberband.mp4)